 ]]>

-Tree planting to restore dignity and peace https://amplifyingvoices.uk/planting-trees-restore-dignity-peace Thu, 20 Mar 2025 07:23:58 +0000 https://amplifyingvoices.uk/?p=6809 A tree planting campaign took root in radio shows, grew into shared community activity, and could bear fruit with far-reaching consequences for gender, climate, and peace in Morobo County, South Sudan.
+Tree planting to restore dignity and peace https://amplifyingvoices.uk/planting-trees-restore-dignity-peace Thu, 20 Mar 2025 07:23:58 +0000 https://amplifyingvoices.uk/?p=6809 A tree planting campaign, started on radio, could have far-reaching consequences for gender, climate, and peace in Morobo County, South Sudan.

 The post Tree planting to restore dignity and peace appeared first on Amplifying Voices.